12 more tips for firm, cellulite-free legs

 Hydrogenated / fried fats and oils and cellulite

 The effects of hydrogenated fats/oils (also known as trans fats or trans fatty acids) and fried fats/oils are now very well described by science.
-These oils and fats act as toxins and cause inflammation and oxidative damage, thereby impairing the function of every single cell in the body, including mitochondria in all cells, where our energy is produced.
-In this way, hydrogenated / fried fats and oils indirectly, but significantly, contribute to cellulite formation.
+These denatured oils and fats act as toxins and cause inflammation, glycation and oxidative damage.
+In this way they impair the function of every single cell in the body, including mitochondria in all cells, where our energy is produced.
+And in addition, they damage collagen and elastin on skin and and blood vessels.
+In this way, hydrogenated / fried fats and oils indirectly, but significantly, contribute to cellulite formation (not to mention cancer and heart disease).
 A more direct contribution, of course, comes from the excess calories that these fats and oils carry.

 Cellulite can be defined as a combination of excess fat, poor circulation/lymphatic drainage, connective tissue deformity, skin looseness, inflammation, oxidative damage, glycation and toxin infiltration, and as you can see trans fats and fried oils tick almost all the boxes.

-My advice is: just lose the frying pan, and forget sauteing, deep frying, pan frying, shallow frying, frying to lock the juices, frying anything.
+My advice is: just lose the frying pan, and forget sauteing, deep frying, pan frying, shallow frying, frying to "lock in the juices", frying anything.
 Every time you fry, your oxidise some fat that will ultimately be incorporated in the membrane of every cell and every mitochondrion in your body and cause havoc and ill health.
-Needless to say that oxidised fat (as opposed to pure, fresh, virgin fat) is what forms oxidised LDL (oxLDL) and causes heart disease...
+Needless to say that oxidised fat (as opposed to pure, fresh, virgin fat/oil) is what forms oxidised LDL (oxLDL) and causes heart disease.

-Fried food is quite simply poison for your thighs (and heart).
-Especially fried hydrogenated fat, fried sugar and fried carbs, as in the donuts, pictured above, probably the worst type of food you can put in your mouth.
+Fried food is quite simply a crime against your legs, heart and blood vessels.
+That is especially true of fried hydrogenated fat + fried sugar + fried carbs, as in donuts, pictured above, probably the worst type of food you can put in your mouth: sugar, hydrogenated fat, highly peroxidised fat, glycated protein, refined carbs, all in one, an absolute nutritional disaster.

 8> Drink lots of water - even fizzy water